Algodoal-Maiandeua Environmental Protection Area: Environment

 The APA is in the Amazon biome.

 The climate is hot and humid, with average annual temperature of 27 C, and average monthly temperatures ranging from 25 to 31 C.

 There is most rain from January to March, and a dry season from September to December.

 The island has beaches, mangroves, freshwater lakes, dunes and streams.

 Vegetation is typical of restinga, with great variety of species.

 The mangroves act as nurseries for fish, mussels, shrimps, oysters, turtles, crabs and other marine species.

 In the dunes and surroundings there are typical fruits such as ajuru, cashew, coconut, murucí, carambola and mango.

-Common bird species include guará, garça, pavão, socó, taquerê, gavião caranguejeiro, caracaraí, cebinho do mangue, yellow-crowned night heron, Platalea ajaja, garganey, parrots, collared plover, sanderling, Hudsonian whimbrel and ruddy turnstone.
+Common bird species include the scarlet ibis, herons (such as the black-crowned night heron and yellow-crowned night heron), pavão, rufous crab hawk, yellow-headed caracara, cebinho do mangue, roseate spoonbill, garganey, parrots, collared plover, sanderling, Hudsonian whimbrel and ruddy turnstone.

-Common fish include pescada amarela, xaréu, tainha, anchova, corvina, gó, cação, mero, Aspistor luniscutis, dourada, pratiqueira, serra and robalo.
+Common fish include pescada amarela, xaréu, mullets, anchovies, corvina, gó (Cynoscion microlepidotus), sharks, Atlantic goliath grouper, Aspistor luniscutis, dourada, white mullet, serra, and robalo.

-Molluscs and crustaceans include oysters, mussels, turu, sururu, shrimp and crabs.
+Molluscs and crustaceans include oysters, mussels, turu, sururu, shrimp, and crabs.

-Other fauna include sloths, quatis, anteaters, foxes, gatos maracajá, chameleons, mucuras, various species of monkey, racoons, alligators, jabutis and tartarugas.
+Other fauna include sloths, coatis, anteaters, foxes, margays, chameleons, white-eared opossums, various species of monkey, raccoons, alligators, red-footed tortoises, and other turtles.